 Ethics officers play an important role in clinical research.

 They have to ensure that each study participant provides informed consent.
-The department of regulatory affairs ensures that the protocol is respected and manages the ethics committee.

 That said, all these stages of pharmaceutical research are set to change significantly in the next few years due to advances in artificial intelligence technology… More to follow!